Skip to main content

 │ └── Ledger 3

 When you list organizations, you only see the ones that belong to your tenant.
-The same applies to every resource in the platform — ledgers, accounts, transactions, and balances are all scoped to your tenant automatically.
+The same applies to every Midaz resource — ledgers, accounts, transactions, and balances are all scoped to your tenant automatically.

 Data isolation